Skip to content

 Competitions

 As well as working on briefs as part of the course, our students have taken part in and won competitions and national events.
-Recently, our students have participated in and won competitions including the Engineers without Borders Challenge, the Starpack Awards, and the Design in Innovation and Plastics Award.
+Recently, our students have participated in the Engineers without Borders Challenge, the Starpack Awards, the Design in Innovation and Plastics Award, FIT Sport Design Awards, RSA Design Awards, European Product Design Awards, and the WorldStar Student: Global Packaging Awards.

 Conversations on Design